elementary-Inc/blog/_posts/2021/2021-08-24-elementary-os-6-odin-updates-august-2021.md

 Match scroll direction with Sound indicator
 Show "Fully Charged" at 100% when plugged in

-- grub is updated correctly when needed
-- No more visible grub on regular boot
-- Shim/Dell EFI fix
-- Latest 20.04.3 repos

 If you're experiencing an issue that wasn't fixed in this round of updates or you have an idea for a new feature, we'd love to hear from you!
 You can send your feedback to the team using the Feedback app by searching for "Feedback" in the applications menu or by navigating to System Settings → System and selecting "Send Feedback" at the bottom of the window.
 Alternatively, you can file issue reports or start discussions [on GitHub](https://github.com/elementary).
 The team prioritizes our work based directly off of the feedback we receive through GitHub, so it's the best way to make sure your voice is heard.

-Also, mention ARM without being too committal

 # Get These Updates